 If the version you are using is not IE 8 or higher or the Cipher Strength shows anything smaller than 128 bit, then you need to upgrade your browser.

 See: Microsoft Help and Support

-You may be required to change your browser settings to enable you to use our online services.
-The following provides an overview of common messages that may appear in your browser.
+You might be required to change your browser settings to enable you to use our online services.
+The following provides an overview of common messages that might appear in your browser.

 Cookies are pieces of information or small files that a website can send to your computer's hard drive for record keeping.

 Cookies can make using websites easier to use by storing information about your preferences on a particular website.
-The information may remain on your computer after the Internet session finishes.
+The information might remain on your computer after the Internet session finishes.

-To use the department's online services we request that your browser supports cookies and that they are enabled.
+To use our online services we request that your browser supports cookies and that they are enabled.
 Please refer to your browsers individual settings for further information on cookies and settings or contact you browser provider.

 If your browser does not support HTML version 5 you will not be able to use the full functionality of our online services.
 We recommend that you use a current version of IE or Mozilla Firefox.
 You can also download a file which will preload images into your browser.

 Mozilla Firefox 30.0 users might experience issues trying to access ImmiAccount.
 A bug is causing Firefox to crash when attempting to login or when creating and registering for an account.